Rules and Regulations

 - The College Association may adopt such reasonable rules and regulations relating to the operation of its facilities as it deems appropriate to ensure the health, safety and well-being of its customers and employees.

-Attention Students with Restricted or Special Diets:
+Attention: Students with Restricted or Special Diets

 In planning our menus, CADI incorporates as much diversity as possible, taking into account our varied student population.
-That might not be enough for some students with more restrictive dietary requirements, and under those circumstances, CADI is glad to accommodate a medically prescribed special diet.
+That might not be enough for some students with more restrictive dietary requirements, and, under those circumstances, CADI is glad to accommodate a medically-prescribed special diet.
 Before we can do that, however, you must communicate with us.

 For CADI to Recognize Medical Nutrition Needs, the Student Must First:

 Provide a licensed medical provider's prescription stating the diagnosis and the specific diet needed to accommodate the diagnosis.
-This information will be required at the beginning of every semester and will be held with strict confidence while the student is enrolled at SUNY Delhi.
+This information will be required at the beginning of every semester and will be held in strict confidence while the student is enrolled at SUNY Delhi.

-Set up an appointment with the MacDonald Hall Dining Manager (607-746-4773) to review our current menus and determine which menu items conform to the prescribed diet.
+Set up an appointment with the MacDonald Center Dining Manager (607-746-4773) to review our current menus and determine which menu items conform to the prescribed diet.
 It is appropriate to read labels and ask about preparation methods in your discussions.
 If special arrangements are required, the student will be introduced to CADI dining managers and staff who will assist with your special needs.
 You are encouraged to communicate freely with all CADI foodservice personnel to facilitate the process.
-After arrangements are made and put in place, if you do not use these accommodations for three (3) consecutive days without prior notice, this service will be suspended until you contact the Dining Hall Manager.
-Meet with the MacDonald Hall Dining Manager at the beginning of every semester to review the information.
+After arrangements are made and put in place, if you do not use these accommodations for three (3) consecutive days without prior notice, this service will be suspended until you contact the Dining Center Manager.
+Meet with the MacDonald Dining Center Manager at the beginning of every semester to review the information.
 The student is also responsible for keeping the information current throughout the semester.
-Inform the MacDonald Hall Dining Manager of your campus address, home address, email and phone number(s) where you can be reached.
+Inform the MacDonald Dining Center Manager of your campus address, home address, email and phone number(s) where you can be reached.

 *Disclaimer: The possibility exists that manufacturers may change their formulations without our knowledge.
 CADI will assume no liability for these changes.